syncfusion-content/wpf-docs/wpf/Color-Picker/Gradient-Brush.md

 ## Create Linear Gradient colors

-We can create linear gradient colors by programmatically using the `LinearGradientbrush` with its `LinearGradientbrush.GradientStops`, `StartPoint` and `EndPoint` properties or can create and change it at runtime by using `GradientStopsEditor` and `StartPoint`, `EndPoint` input options available in the `GradientPropertyEditor`.
+We can create linear gradient colors by programmatically using the `LinearGradientBrush` with its `LinearGradientBrush.GradientStops`, `StartPoint` and `EndPoint` properties or can create and change it at runtime by using `GradientStopsEditor` and `StartPoint`, `EndPoint` input options available in the `GradientPropertyEditor`.
 By default, the linear gradient colors are combined horizontally by start and end points.
 The default value of `StartPoint` is (0.5, 0) and `EndPoint` is (0.5, 1).

 ![ColorPicker with LinearGradient Editor](ColorPicker-with-Gradient-Support_images/ColorPicker_LinearGradient_Mode.png)